IMIS | Lifewatch regional portal

 Keywords:

-Fresh water, Acoustic arrays, Acoustic data, Acoustic detection, Acoustic devices, Acoustic tags, Acoustic telemetry, Acoustic tracking, Acoustic tracking systems, Anadromous migrations, Anadromous species, Animal migrations, Barriers, Connectivity analysis, Lampreys, PIT (Passive Integrated Transponder), Potential barriers, Tags, Telemetry systems, Upstream migrations, Weirs, Lampetra Bonnaterre, 1788, Lampetra fluviatilis (Linnaeus, 1758)
+Fresh water, Acoustic arrays, Acoustic data, Acoustic detection, Acoustic devices, Acoustic tags, Acoustic telemetry, Acoustic Telemetry, Acoustic tracking, Acoustic tracking systems, Anadromous migrations, Anadromous species, Animal migrations, Barriers, Connectivity analysis, Lampreys, PIT (Passive Integrated Transponder), Potential barriers, Tags, Telemetry systems, Upstream migrations, Weirs, Lampetra Bonnaterre, 1788, Lampetra fluviatilis (Linnaeus, 1758)

 Temporal coverage